soggybag/ios-ui-design/README.md

             - ScrollView Button
             - Container view segmented control
             - Switch UIview
-            - ...

-        -
 - Animation
     - UIView Animation
     - Challenges
         - Animate some stuff in a view controller make an intersting presentation
         - Animate a loading progress bar kind of thing
         - Animate some data
 - Core Graphics
-    - Drawing in veiws
+    - Drawing in views
     - UIBezierPath

-## Things to make
+## Projects and UI elements to build

+- Progress bar
+    - Design a progress bar
 - Thermostat
+    - Draw a good thermostat
+    - Fills in and changes color
 - Knob or dial
-- Progress bar
+    - Design a nifty looking knob or dial
 - Loading animation
+- Counter (has +, -, and a number)
+- Toggle Switch
+- Radio button (segmented control)
+- Waves
+- Slider value
+- Graphs and Charts
+    - Bar graph
+    - Line graph
+    - Pie chart
+- Clock
--
+- Compass